Toloka/docs/en/template-builder/templates/video-moderation.md

 ## Other options for buttons {#add-variants}

-Decide whether the performer can select only one or multiple answer options:
+Decide whether the annotator can select only one or multiple answer options:

 {% list tabs %}